 The most common types of oral surgeries include wisdom teeth removal and the extraction of other teeth.

-Sometime between the ages of 17 and 20, it is common to have the wisdom teeth removed if their eruption causes crowding or discomfort in the mouth.
+Sometime between the ages of 17 and 20, it’s common to have the wisdom teeth removed if their eruption causes crowding or discomfort in the mouth.
 In fact, it is estimated that about 10 million wisdom teeth are removed each year.

 Millions of people get teeth removed every year, often for a variety of reasons.
-An injury, damage to a tooth’s root, decay and other issues may result in the need to have a tooth removed, and an oral surgeon can take care of this issue easily.
+An injury, damage to a tooth’s root, decay, and other issues may result in the need to have a tooth removed, and an oral surgeon can take care of this issue.

 Some other types of oral surgeries include: